Caring_for_Your_Burn

 It is important to follow the dressing change instructions the Outpatient Burn Clinic team gives you.
 Clean your burns with each dressing change.

 • To clean your burns, use a mild soap, such as baby soap, until your wounds have healed.
 You may use clean water if soaps are irritating.
-To clean wounds, let water run over the area or pat the area with a damp, clean washcloth.
+To clean wounds let water run over or pat the area.
+Use a clean washcloth for each wound.
+Shower or take a sponge bath only.

-• Only shower or take sponge baths.
-Do not take a tub bath.
+• Do not take a tub bath.
 Submerging your body in water while you have open wounds can spread bacteria from other areas of the body into your open wounds.

 • To prevent infection, clean wounds daily or as directed by your nurse or provider.